The McLuhan Global Research Network: Origins and Objectives

 The MGRN was founded by a group of scholars and researchers who were deeply influenced by Marshall McLuhan’s work and who recognized the importance of continuing his legacy.
 Among the founding members of the network were some of McLuhan’s closest collaborators and colleagues, including Eric McLuhan, Marshall McLuhan’s son and a prolific writer and scholar in his own right, and Derrick de Kerckhove, a former colleague of McLuhan’s who worked with him on several projects.

 Other key figures in the MGRN include Robert K. Logan, who worked closely with McLuhan on several publications and projects, and Paul Levinson, a media scholar and author who has written extensively on McLuhan’s work and ideas.
-Together, these scholars and researchers have helped to shape the direction and focus of the MGRN and have played a key role in promoting the network’s objectives and goals.

 Marshall McLuhan with book